 Most of the DC Universe Original Animated Movies adapt popular standalone graphic novels.
 In this case, Bruce Timm and co have turned to what is the arguably the most famous graphic novel ever written, Frank Miller’s The Dark Knight Returns (1986).
 At the time that he wrote The Dark Knight Returns, Frank Miller was a relative unknown working as an artist/writer at DC and Marvel on various Batman Superman, and Spider-Man titles, as well as creating the original DC series Ronin (1983-4).
 Miller had gained a name for his major revamping of Marvel’s Daredevil, wherein he introduced many essential aspects of the modern character such as Bullseye and the love interest Elektra.
 Miller then published the four issue The Dark Knight Returns, which immediately became a hit that revolutionised the graphic novel industry.
 All of the dark, brooding and psychologically complex vigilante superheroes of the modern era draw themselves from The Dark Knight Returns in one way or another.
 Ahead for Miller would be other classic independent works like Give Me Liberty (1990), Hard-Boiled (1990), Sin City (1991-2), Big Guy and Rusty the Robot (1996) and 300 (1998).
 (A listing of Frank Miller’s film work and adaptations is at the bottom of the page).

 Having first undertaken the task of adapting Miller with Batman: Year One, Bruce Timm and co now conduct the daunting task of broaching The Dark Knight Returns and split the adaptation into a two-parter.
-Part of one regards this with a certain cynicism in that it is not dissimilar to a bunch of other franchises of late that have decided to tell stories that cover more than one film – see the likes of Harry Potter and the Deathly Hallows Part 1 (2010) and Harry Potter and the Deathly Hallows Part 2 (2011), Breaking Dawn Part 1 (2011) and Breaking Dawn Part Two (2012), or The Hobbit: An Unexpected Journey (2012), The Hobbit: The Desolation of Smaug (2013) and The Hobbit: The Battle of the Five Armies (2014), even the three-part adaptation of Atlas Shrugged (1957), while this has become de rigeur when it comes to the Hunger Games and Divergent series – where the motivating factor seems more commerce than a desire to be faithful to the source material.
+Part of one regards this with a certain cynicism in that it is not dissimilar to a bunch of other franchises of late that have decided to tell stories that cover more than one film – see the likes of Harry Potter and the Deathly Hallows Part 1 (2010) and Harry Potter and the Deathly Hallows Part 2 (2011), Breaking Dawn Part 1 (2011) and Breaking Dawn Part Two (2012), or The Hobbit: An Unexpected Journey (2012), The Hobbit: The Desolation of Smaug (2013) and The Hobbit: The Battle of the Five Armies (2014), even the three-part adaptation of Atlas Shrugged (1957) – where the motivating factor seems more commerce than a desire to be faithful to the source material.

 Batman: The Dark Knight Returns Part I certainly remains very faithful to the original graphic novel.
 This is both commendable and something that proves the film’s curse.
 One awkward thing is that the film keeps the same implied timeframe that the original graphic novel did where Miller was writing in the mid-1980s and the story seemed to be set in the 1990s.
 The film retains this but is also impliedly contemporary in terms of designs but confusingly has Commissioner Gordon an adult at around the time of Pearl Harbor and a flashback with the young Bruce Wayne attending The Mark of Zorro (1940), which would make Commissioner Gordon only about to retire from the force in his nineties and Bruce going into action now in his late seventies.